 Don’t know/Not sure

+* The following questions are for Groups A, B, and C*

+For what reasons are you most likely to register a domain name?
+Please note that you can select multiple options.
+[SELECT ALL THAT APPLY]

+I have a business that uses that name or something very similar

+I am thinking of starting a business using that name

+I might start a blog or use the domain name for a personal website

+The domain name might be valuable someday and I’m buying it as an investment

+Other: [OPEN TEXT FIELD]

-[Header] [Show example of a claims notice] Assume you were attempting to register the domain name virtue.food, and received the following Claims Notice.
+[Header] [Show example of a claims notice] Assume you were attempting to register the domain name virtue.door, and received the following Claims Notice.
 Please take as much time as you need/want to read the notice.
 You will be asked a couple of questions when you are ready.

+If you were presented with this notice when attempting to register this domain name for the following purposes, what would you do?